Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Rinse with 1/2 teaspoon baking soda and 1/4 teaspoon salt mixed in 1 cup of warm water.
+Rinse your mouth several times a day.
+Use 1 teaspoon baking soda and 1 teaspoon salt mixed in 1 quart of warm water.
 Swish and spit.
 This helps keep your mouth free of germs.

-Use products that coat and protect the mouth and throat.
+Use products that coat and protect your mouth and throat.
 Or use medicines that coat and soothe mouth sores.

 Numb your mouth and throat with sprays or lozenges to make eating easier.

 Gently brush your teeth and gums.

 Have your dentist treat any dental problems before your therapy begins.

 Drink plenty of water.
 Take frequent sips or suck on ice chips.

 Suck on sugar-free candy and lozenges.
 Chew sugar-free gum.

-Use products that moisten the mouth if your doctor prescribes them.
+Use products that moisten the mouth if your healthcare provider prescribes them.

 Apply lip balm to help prevent dry lips.